triggerflow/triggerflow/README.md

 ![triggerflow_architecture](https://user-images.githubusercontent.com/33722759/85291482-d46b8180-b49a-11ea-973f-3995b21425ad.png)

-Triggerflow follows an Event-Condition-Action architecture with its stateful triggers that can aggregate, filter, process and route incoming events from a variety of event sources.
+Triggerflow follows an Event-Condition-Action architecture with stateful triggers that can aggregate, filter, process and route incoming events from a variety of event sources in a consistent and fault tolerant way.

-Thanks to Triggerflow's extensibility provided by its fully programmable trigger condition and action scripts, and combining and chaining multiple triggers, we can orchestrate different serverless workflow abstractions such as DAGs (Apache Airflow), State Machines (Amazon Step Functions), and Workflow as Code like (Azure Durable Functions).
+Thanks to Triggerflow's extensibility provided by its fully programmable trigger condition and action functions, and combining and chaining multiple triggers, we can orchestrate different serverless workflow abstractions such as DAGs (Apache Airflow), State Machines (Amazon Step Functions), and Workflow as Code like (Azure Durable Functions), among other specialized workflows.

 Triggerflow has been implemented using Open-Source Cloud Native projects like CloudEvents and KEDA or Knative.
 When Triggerflow is deployed using KEDA or Knative, the trigger processing service runs only when there are incoming